evergreen-ci/evergreen/docs/Capture_Traces.md

 When a task finishes Evergreen will check if any [encoded](#json-protobuf-encoding) trace files have been written to a `{task_working_directory}/build/trace` directory, parse them, and send them to the collector.
 This can be useful if a test is running without a connection to the network.
 Only trace files are supported, and OTel metrics/logs files in the directory will be skipped.

 #### JSON protobuf encoding
 OTel defines [JSON protobuf encoding](https://opentelemetry.io/docs/specs/otel/protocol/otlp/#json-protobuf-encoding) for serializing traces to files.
 Some OTel SDKs support this natively (e.g. the Java SDK provides the [OtlpJsonLoggingSpanExporter exporter](https://javadoc.io/static/io.opentelemetry/opentelemetry-exporter-logging-otlp/1.10.0-rc.2/io/opentelemetry/exporter/logging/otlp/OtlpJsonLoggingSpanExporter.html)).
-If this isn't an option (e.g. the SDK for go doesn't provide a JSON protobuf exporter) another option is to configure the test to send its traces to a a local collector running alongside the test and configure the collector to use the [file exporter](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter).
+If this isn't an option (e.g. the SDK for go doesn't provide a JSON protobuf exporter) another option is to configure the test to send its traces to a local collector running alongside the test and configure the collector to use the [file exporter](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter).
 The file exporter is only available in [the collector's "contrib" distribution](https://github.com/open-telemetry/opentelemetry-collector-contrib) (release builds for many OS/architectures are available [here](https://github.com/open-telemetry/opentelemetry-collector-releases/releases)).

 ## Hooking tests into command spans
 Evergreen exposes every command's trace and span IDs to a running command as hex encoded strings in the `${otel_trace_id}` and `${otel_parent_id}` [default expansions](./Configure-a-Project/Project-Configuration-Files.md#default-expansions).
-To hook a test's spans into the command's the trace id and parent id can be added to the current context.
+To hook a test's spans into the command's span the trace id and parent id can be added to the current context.

 ### Language specific examples
 The following examples illustrate how to inject the trace/span IDs into the context.
 They assume the script has the `${otel_trace_id}` and `${otel_parent_id}` expansions expanded.